abinit/abinit/doc/mkdocs-tutorials/positron.md

 only 16 atoms.
 This supercell is too small to get converged results, but the calculation is relatively fast.

+{% dialog tests/tutorial/Input/tpositron_2.in %}

 You can now, issue (after having replaced tpositron_1 by tpositron_2 in the tpositron_x.files file):

     abinit < tpositron_x.files >& tpositron_2.log

 Once the calculation is finished, look at the tpositron_2.out file.
 Again, we look at the reported lifetime:

     ########## Lifetime computation 2